 Founder and member at the White Earth Chippewa Reservation, he's helped Native Americans for four decades.
-Raised conservative in the color of Crow Chief and friend, Robert Yellow Tail he started on Wall Street in 1982.
-In a world on a total dopamine, hypomanic binge, this is his take on financial shenanigans, political chicanery, Native issues and life well lived.
-No apologies, no status quo.
+Raised conservative in the color of Crow Chief, Robert Yellow Tail he trained on Wall Street in 1982.
+In a world on a total dopamine, hypomanic binge, this is his take on financial chicanery, political thievery, Native issues and life well lived with no apologies.
 Written from the trading desk in Dallas or at Ghost Ranch or Pamelot, his MT ranch and TN farm.

 Monday, December 19, 2011